threefoldtecharchive/rivine-UI/doc/Structure.md

 ## config.json
 Created upon a user opening the UI.
-It tracks things like window position, siad's path, etc. It's managed by the main process and saved upon opening/closing the UI
+It tracks things like window position, rivined's path, etc. It's managed by the main process and saved upon opening/closing the UI

 ## errors.log